Olex2/help/gui/EN/work/report.md

 # Report Settings
-Here is a collection of tools that can help you to form a report about your structure.
+This is a collection of tools to create (a) a report about the structure in HTML format, and (b) a CIF file for the structure.

 # h3-collection-help
 # Collection